Journals LibraryNHS NIHR - National Institute for Health Research

-Where reference is made to ‘Standard’, authors should refer to the relevant part of the ‘Information for Authors’ guidance on the Journals Library pages.
+Where reference is made to ‘Standard’, authors should refer to the relevant part of this guidance.

 - Standard abstract of the programme of research.
-See relevant section of the NIHR Journals Library Information for Authors.
 However, the Word Count for a PGfAR report abstract can be up to 750 words.
 See: https://www.journalslibrary.nihr.ac.uk/information-for-authors/abstract/

 - A short summary in plain English of the programme of research.
-See relevant section of the NIHR Journals Library Information for Authors.
 Word Count 300 words.
 See: https://www.journalslibrary.nihr.ac.uk/information-for-authors/plain-english-summary/

 - Scientific summary of the programme of research.
-See relevant section of the NIHR Journals Library Information for Authors.
 Word Count up to 2400 words.
 See: https://www.journalslibrary.nihr.ac.uk/information-for-authors/scientific-Summary/

 - The total word count for the synopsis may vary depending on your research but the recommendation is it should be a maximum of 25,000 words.
 This is a guideline only but where reports are submitted in excess of 30,000 words, authors will be asked to reduce the report word count

 - Unpublished research content: The appendices will be a substantial part of your report containing a full description of methods, tools and outcomes where research has not been previously published.
 Particular reference to use of tools, methods and details of interventions would be included in these appendices.
 Written appendices should be concise.